 Teton Snow Geek

-Over the last 23 years my experience in the outdoor industry has spanned the roles of undergraduate professor, mountain guide, program director, corporate trainer, SAR trainer, and business owner.
-Currently, I own and operate Jackson Hole Outdoor Leadership Institute, LLC.
-An educational think tank devoted to developing and delivering curriculum in the areas of avalanche education and pre-hospital emergency medical training in the urban and wilderness environments.
+Over the last 23 years my experience in the outdoor industry has spanned the roles of undergraduate professor, mountain guide, program director, instructor trainer, corporate trainer, SAR trainer, television personality / host and business owner.
+Currently, I own and operate Jackson Hole Outdoor Leadership Institute, Inc. An educational think tank devoted to developing and delivering curriculum in the areas of avalanche education and pre-hospital emergency medical training in the urban and wilderness environments.
 View Full Bio

 Jake keeps track of his adventures with Mountain Hub.
 Click Here to find out how you can too.

 Click Here so you can too.

 Flylow keeps Jake warm, dry, comfortable and looking good.
 Click Here to check out all their styles.

 There's no glory in climbing a mountain if all you want to do is to get to the top.
 It's experiencing the climb itself - in all its moments of revelation, heartbreak, and fatigue - that has to be the goal.
 Karyn Kusama My travel in the mountains mimics my life...read more

 Patient care techniques can have many different outcomes in regards to training, experience and applications used by the provider.
 In the wilderness environment this is seen during the transfer of care between, recreationalists to guides and guides to organized Search...read more

 You want to take a charge from LeBron James coming down the lane with no helmet on that's dangerous.
 But you know what?
 Some people like to do that stuff.
 So leave them alone.
 Jon Gruden You can wear one or not.
 Although the jury is in.
 Helmets help reduce...read more